Wood vs. Prefab Metal Buildings in Natural Disasters

 Although light-gauge steel is non-combustible, the steel loses its strength quickly when in intense fires.
 Light-gauge steel framing collapses without warning.
 Therefore, firefighters hate light-gauge steel building fires.

 WOOD: Under the stresses of a seismic event, wood studs snap and connections fail.

 STEEL: The heavy-duty steel bolts and nuts joining pre-engineered steel systems create moment frames.
 During an earthquake, moment connections allow framing to move slightly, absorbing the lateral forces caused by shaking.

 The Federal Emergency Management Agency (FEMA) calls steel moment frames “one of the best earthquake resisting systems available.”

-However, when examining the facts, it is clear that pre-engineered steel buildings typically perform better under pressure than lumber-framed buildings.
+However, when examining the facts, it is clear that pre-engineered steel buildings typically resist external pressures better than lumber-framed structures.

 Please call RHINO Steel Building Systems now.
 Discover the benefits and strengths of our strong, durable and practical steel prefabricated buildings.